 The rear stage has a wagon that covers the combined area of the three stage lifts with a double revolve.

-The wagon can move forward and be sunk via lifts to provide a turntable facility on main stage.
+The wagon can move forward and be sunk via lifts to provide a turntable facility on the main stage.

-There are three side stage wagons, each measuring the same dimensions as the stage lifts, which can move sideways onto the stage either individually or coupled to form one large combined truck, and can be sunk via the lifts to become part of the main stage.
+There are three side stage wagons, each measuring the same dimensions as the stage lifts, which can move sideways onto the stage either individually or coupled to form one large combined truck and can be sunk via the lifts to become part of the main stage.

 The orchestra pit consists of three lifts which can operate separately or as a combined unit.
 When lowered the pit can accommodate 75 to 80 musicians.

 The lifts can be set at three standard levels namely, orchestra pit level, auditorium floor level and stage level to form an apron or thrust stage.

 The fly tower allows scenery to fly up to 21m above stage level.
 It houses 67 computerised décor battens including 3 cyclorama battens.

 The Stage Manager’s control desk is a freestanding unit on stage right.

 Electrically operated house curtains which travel vertically and horizontally.

 Independent three phase power supply of 120 amps per phase is available.